book

 print(tick)

-If the History method returns Ticks, iterate through the Ticks to get the Tick of each CFD contract.
+If the history method returns Ticks, iterate through the Ticks to get the TICK of each CFD contract.
 The Ticks may not have data for all of your CFD subscriptions.
 To avoid issues, check if the Ticks object contains data for your security before you index it with the CFD Symbol.

 for ticks in all_history_ticks:

-if ticks.ContainsKey(spx):
+if ticks.contains_key(spx):

 ticks = ticks[spx]